-For construction activities where there is the potential for inadvertent direct impacts to NRHP-listed or resources that qualify for protection under CEQA, Caltrans BMPs include designating Environmentally Sensitive Area (ESA) fencing or other forms of delineation to protect these resources.
+For construction activities where there is the potential for inadvertent direct impacts to NRHPlisted or eligible resources that qualify for protection under CEQA, Caltrans BMPs include designating Environmentally Sensitive Area (ESA) fencing or other forms of delineation to protect these resources.
 A qualified architectural historian will prepare an ESA Action Plan.
 The Plan will include requirements to protect these resources where there is the potential for indirect construction impacts.
 ESA fencing or other markings will be placed, where needed, around historic properties, protecting resources from inadvertent project-related effects.
-The ESAs will also be delineated in the PS&E package.
+The ESAs will also be delineated in the plans, specifications, and estimates (PS&E) package.
 No project-related activities (e.g., grubbing, staging, equipment parking, etc.) shall occur within the ESAs.

-1124 El Camino Real, Burlingame, The La Solana Apartments.
-A TCE is needed for driveway conform at this property.
-The area in the front area of this building is all cement and is not a contributing feature to the NRHP eligibility of the resource.
-However, to protect the building's front façade at this location an ESA will be placed

-- along the construction limits of the driveway conform in front of the building to ensure construction activities do not cause inadvertent damage to the resource. - 1045 El Camino Real, Burlingame.
-A TCE is needed for driveway conform at this property.
-The area in the front of this building is all cement and is not a contributing feature to the NRHP eligibility of the resource.
-However, to protect the building's front façade at this location an ESA will be placed along the construction limits of the driveway conform in front of the building to ensure construction activities do not cause inadvertent damage to the resource. - 1021 El Camino Real, Burlingame.
-A TCE is needed for driveway conform at this property.
-Construction of the driveway conform will occur along the northeast elevation of the building.
-An ESA will be placed along the construction limits of the driveway conform at this elevation of the building to ensure construction activities do not inadvertently damage the resource. - 1501 Forest View, Burlingame.
-A TCE is needed for driveway conform at this property.
-Construction of the driveway conform will occur along the southeast elevation of the building along El Camino Real.
-An ESA will be placed along the construction limits of the driveway conform at this elevation of the building to ensure construction activities do not inadvertently damage the resource. - 1246 El Camino Real, Burlingame.
-A TCE is needed for driveway conform at this property.
-The area in front of this building is all cement and is not a contributing feature to the CEQA eligibility of the resource.
-However, to protect the building's front façade at this location an ESA will be placed along the construction limits of the driveway conform in front of the building to ensure construction activities do not cause inadvertent damage to the resource. - 1500-1504 Barroilhet Avenue, Burlingame.
+• 1500-1504 Barroilhet Avenue, Burlingame.
 This property is located on the corner of Barroilhet Avenue and El Camino Real.
 The building elevation along El Camino Real is in close proximity to where new sidewalks will be constructed.
-ESAs fencing will be placed along this elevation to protect the building from any inadvertent construction impacts. - 770 N. El Camino Real, San Mateo, St. Joseph's Church.
+ESA fencing will be placed along this elevation to protect the building from any inadvertent construction impacts.

+- 770 N. El Camino Real, San Mateo, St. Joseph's Church.
 This building sits on the corner of El Camino Real and State Street.
 The elevation along El Camino Real is in close proximity to where new sidewalks will be constructed.
-ESAs fencing will be placed along this elevation to protect the building from any inadvertent construction impacts. - 525 N. El Camino Real, San Mateo, Royal Pines Apartments.
+ESA fencing will be placed along this elevation to protect the building from any inadvertent construction impacts. - 525 N. El Camino Real, San Mateo, Royal Pines Apartments.
 This building sits on the corner of El Camino Real and Clark Drive.
 Portions of the landscaping along this corner are contributing features to the NRHP eligibility of this resource.
 ESAs will be needed due to the proximity of these contributing elements to sidewalk construction.
 ESA fencing will be placed along these features to protect the building from any inadvertent construction impacts.